-EMPLOYMENT CONTRACTS: It is not uncommon for contracts of employment to be a verbal understanding rather than a legal written document.
+But, it is not uncommon for contracts of employment and working hours to be a verbal understanding.

-ANTI-BRIBERY POLICY: Employers should consider protecting yourself, and anyone who works for you, from being exposed to bribery risks by putting an anti-bribery policy in place to help protect your business.
-Within the United Kingdom it is illegal to receive or accept bribes, offer, promise, give, request, or agree to a bribe.
+THE BRIBERY ACT 2010: Anti-bribery policies should reflect the level of risk facing your business.
+In the United Kingdom, it is illegal to receive or accept bribes, offer, promise, give, request, or agree to a bribe.

 CIS TAX GUIDE: The Construction Industry Scheme is one of the special tax deduction schemes.
 As a rule, tax gets deducted at source from CIS payments relating to building work.

 WHAT IS IT?
-Being 'continuously employed' for a minimum period influences certain rights for working employees.
+Being 'continuously employed' for a minimum period influences certain rights for employees.
 But, the beginning and end dates of continuous employment determine your individual rights.

 EMPLOYEE OWNERSHIP: Most employee owned businesses tend to be highly productive and innovative.
 That's because all employees own a 'significant and meaningful' financial stake in the company.